-UPDATED FEBRUARY 2019
+UPDATED MAY 2019

 Ecommerce is anticipated to be the largest retail channel in the world in just three years.
-People aren’t just spending more time shopping online, Ecommerce statistics say they’re spending more money each time they shop online.
+People aren’t just spending more time shopping online, ecommerce statistics say they’re spending more money each time they shop online.
 Statista forecasts that consumers worldwide will spend up to $4.8 trillion online in 2021.

-Here are 6 Ecommerce statistics you NEED to read today
+Here are 6 ecommerce statistics you NEED to read today

-- 1.92 billion people will buy something online in 2019 (Source)
+- 1.92 billion people will buy something online in 2019 (Hosting Facts)

 Simplicity.
 Shopping online has become more meaningful, convenient, and practical.

-Consumers have the power to buy Ebooks, clothing, and more from all over the world from their tablets, smartphones, and computers.
+Consumers have the power to buy ebooks, clothing, and more from all over the world from their tablets, smartphones, and computers.
 They can also collect feedback from other customers all over the world.
 With a few clicks of a button, consumers can have quality goods and services delivered straight to their door or downloaded instantaneously.
 Who doesn’t love that?

 This new trend opens many doors for small businesses and online entrepreneurs alike.
 With this power to connect, many consumers are looking to buy from small, genuine companies, which is a huge benefit to you.
 By starting an online store, you allow people all over the world to find your business, not just locals in your neighborhood.

-Because most business owners base their decisions on data, we thought you might enjoy a list of the most important online shopping and Ecommerce statistics.
+Because most business owners base their decisions on data, we thought you might enjoy a list of the most important online shopping and ecommerce statistics.
 Use these numbers to decide what products to sell, where to sell, and how selling online can benefit your growing business.

-40 Online Shopping and Ecommerce Statistics
+40 Powerful Online Shopping and Ecommerce Statistics

 General Ecommerce Statistics